 -Considering the prevailing prices in the technology market, a homeowner’s personal belongings can be quite valuable.
 Entertainment systems, media centers, computer set-ups, stereo components and other tech items can run into the thousands of dollars.
 A homeowners policy is the perfect way to make sure you’re protected from financial losses of these items via theft or damage.

 -Policies are solid protection against legal expenses and liabilities if someone is injured on your property.

-As an independent agency, Alchemy can shop multiple brands at once to find the insurance that best suits your needs.
+As an independent insurance agency, Alchemy can shop multiple brands at once to find the insurance that best suits your needs.

 Protect your family (and your wallet) with a FREE quote today!

 For the structure of the house, the liability amount, and the personal possessions, the following are general guidelines for amounts of coverage a typical homeowner would likely want to have:

 -For the home itself: There should be enough coverage in place to protect against a loss that amounts to total replacement cost.